Kodular/Documentation/docs/components/connectivity/web.md

     |XmlText|`text`|

-Decodes the given XML string to produce a list structure.
-See the App Inventor documentation on "Other topics, notes, and details" for information.
+_Decodes the given XML string to produce a list structure.
+See the App Inventor documentation on "Other topics, notes, and details" for information._

 ## Properties

 ### Allow Cookies

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web', 'Allow Cookies')]]